gear-foundation/academy/docs/14-async-communication/homework.md

 Upload your contract to the blockchain and run the frontend application.
 Choose **Lesson 3**.

-To ensure your contract is compatible with the frontend application, please make sure the metadata configuration is as follows:
+To ensure your contract is compatible with the frontend application, configure the metadata as follows:

 ```rust
 pub struct ProgramMetadata;